 Like most programming languages, Python uses variables to store values.
 The =

-assignment operator assigns a variable to a integer(int
+assignment operator assigns a variable to a integer(int), string (str),

 >>> a = 3 >>> b = 'Hello' >>> c = True